HPCBio/variant-analysis-workshop/_episodes/03-vcf-import.md

 We could get the same header from above using the `header` function.
 We can also now get information about the first 100 variants.
-The `rowRanges` function gets us a `GRanges` object indicating the name and position of each SNPs, along with the reference and alternative allele.
+The `rowRanges` function gets us a `GRanges` object indicating the name and position of each SNP, along with the reference and alternative allele.

 ~~~